 On March 1, 2019, New Jersey’s governor signed a law requiring NJ employers to offer commuter transportation benefits to eligible employees.
 This law is most commonly referred to as the New Jersey Transit Benefits Law.

-The goal of the NJ Transit Benefits Law is to reduce the financial burden of fares and parking costs for commuting employees.
+NJ Transit Benefits Law reduces the financial burden of fares and parking costs for commuting employees.

 Typically, a transportation fringe benefit covers things like:

 - Transportation in a commuter highway vehicle for travel between the employee’s residence and place of employment